fsantanna/pingus/ceu/README.md

 }                                               @on_click_2
 ]]

-The `update` @NN(update_1,-,update_2) and `on_click`
+The methods `update` @NN(update_1,-,update_2) and `on_click`
-@NN(on_click_1,-,on_click_2)
-are the relevant methods of the class and are examples of *short-lived callbacks*, which are pieces of code that execute in reaction to external input events.
+@NN(on_click_1,-,on_click_2) are examples of *short-lived callbacks*, which are pieces of code that execute in reaction to external input events.
-The callback `on_click` reacts to mouse clicks detected by the base class `RectComponent` @NN(base_class), while `update` continuously reacts to the passage of time.
+The callback `on_click` reacts to mouse clicks detected by the button base class `RectComponent` @NN(base_class), while the callback `update` continuously reacts to the passage of time.
-Callbacks must be short lived because they should react to input as fast as possible to keep the game with real-time responsiveness.
+Callbacks are short lived because they must react to input as fast as possible to keep the game with real-time responsiveness.

 @FIG_NEW(double-click.png,
          State machine for the *Armageddon* double click,